 User Review( votes)

-To apply for this application applicant should be eligible for an award from the Kyle R. Magoto Scholarship Fund, applicant must be a Russia High School (Shelby Co., Ohio) graduating senior who is pursuing an associate or a bachelor’s degree as a full-time student at an accredited educational institution, have a high school GPA not less than 3.0 on a 4.0 grading scale and must have participated in no less than five (5) athletic seasons throughout high school 2016 application will open January 1.
+To apply for this scholarship applicant should be eligible for an award from the Kyle R. Magoto Scholarship Fund, applicant must be a Russia High School (Shelby Co., Ohio) graduating senior who is pursuing an associate or a bachelor’s degree as a full-time student at an accredited educational institution, have a high school GPA not less than 3.0 on a 4.0 grading scale and must have participated in no less than five (5) athletic seasons throughout high school 2016 scholarship application will open January 1.

-The Professional Bowlers Association Billy Welu award is awarded annually, recognizing exemplary qualities in male or female college students who compete in the sport of bowling.
+The Professional Bowlers Association Billy Welu Scholarship is awarded annually, recognizing exemplary qualities in male or female college students who compete in the sport of bowling.
 The scholarship winner receives $1,000.
 To be eligible candidates must be amateur bowlers who are currently in college (preceding the application date) and maintain at least a 2.5/4.0 GPA or equivalent.
 Applications must be postmarked by June 15.

 USBC Alberta E. Crowe Star of Tomorrow: This award annually recognizes star qualities in a female high school senior or college student who competes in the sport of bowling.
 Star qualities include distinguished bowling performance on the local, regional, state and national levels, academic achievement and extracurricular and civic involvement.
 The award winner receives a $6,000 scholarship.